Risk Mitigation

 • has consistently high volatility.

-Since Pingu's liquidity pool is shared across all markets, it is paramount to limit risk on a per-market basis to prevent contagion.
+Since Pingu's liquidity vault is shared across all markets, it is paramount to limit risk on a per-market basis to prevent contagion.
 Market risk mitigation measures are listed below.

 Maximum Open Interest